Abdou1129/HSRW-content/Summer Semester/Fluid Mechanics/Readme.md

-@Author: Abdelrahman Mostafa
+# Author: Abdelrahman Mostafa

-These notes where taken in summer semester 2022 with Prof. Gebel teaching it.
+These notes where taken in *summer semester 2022 with Prof. Gebel* teaching it.